MRIOSU/OCMR/README.md

 inspected to ensure that identifying facial features are not included.

 ## Future Directions
-OCMR is the fist open-access repository that provides multi-coil k-space data for cardiac cine.
-The fully sampled datasets are intended for quantitative comparison and evaluation of image reconstruction methods.
-The free-breathing, prospectively undersampled datasets are intended to qualitatively evaluate the generalizability of the reconstruction method.
 The current version (v1.0) of OCMR only includes cardiac cine data.
 Also, with 53 fully sampled datasets and 212 prospectively under- 10 sampled datasets, we recognize that the size of OCMR is small.
 We intend to progressively expand